Konamiman/Nextor/docs/Nextor 2.1 Programmers Reference.md

 * Partition is already in use (.PUSED, 0B3h)

 An attempt has made to map a drive to a driver, device and starting sector number; but there is already another drive which is mapped to the same combination of driver, device, logical unit, and starting sector number.

+* File is mounted (.FMNT, 0B2h)

+An attempt to open or alter a mounted file, or to perform any other disallowed operation involving a mounted file, has been made.

+* Bad file size (.BFSZ, 0B1h)

+Attempt to mount a file that is smaller than 512 bytes or larger than 32 MBytes.

 ## 5. Extended mapper support routines